ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 after a period of inactivity SHOULD NOT use a period lower than two minutes; see
 {{Section 4.3 of ?BEHAVE=RFC4787}}.

-A successful response (as defined in {{resp1}} and {{resp23}}) indicates that the UDP proxy has opened a socket to the requested target and is willing to proxy UDP payloads.
-Any response other than a successful response indicates that the request has failed; thus, the client MUST therefore abort the request.
+A successful response (as defined in Sections {{<resp1}} and {{<resp23}}) indicates that the UDP proxy has opened a socket to the requested target and is willing to proxy UDP payloads.
+Any response other than a successful response indicates that the request has failed; thus, the client MUST abort the request.

 UDP proxies MUST NOT introduce fragmentation at the IP layer when forwarding HTTP Datagrams onto a UDP socket; overly large datagrams are silently dropped.